mynkpdr/tds-sep-2025/tds-2025-09-ga2/07-q-github-action-cache/README.md

       * Use any public GitHub repository.
 Let's create one named `action-caching-demo`.

-      > **Note:** You may need to create a separate github repository for this question because it looks for the most recent action which may interfere with the previous question.
+      > **Note:** You may need to create a separate github repository for this question or combine Q6 and Q7 because it looks for the most recent action which may interfere with the previous question.

 2. **Create the Workflow File**: